 Assigned to the Tainan Kōkūtai.
 Tail code V-??? (three digits).
 No known markings.

 On May 29, 1942 took off from Lae Airfield at 8:30am piloted by PO2c Hisao Komori on a mission against Port Moresby.
 One of eighteen Zeros led by Lt.
 Masao Yamashita flying in two chutai formations of three shotai of three planes each.
 The 1st chutai was led by Lt.
 Masao Yamashita, 2nd chutai was led by Jun'ichi Sasai.
 Two Zeros from the 2nd chutai, 2nd shotai aborted the mission leaving only sixteen that proceeded to the target.

 Arriving over Port Moresby at 9:30am, they encountered intercepted approximately ten P-39 Airacobras over the Hood Point area before departing the area at 10:00am.
-During the air combat, this Zero claimed a P-39 shot down and was apparently damaged but managed to reach the north coast of New Guinea before ditching near Iwaia south of Cape Ward Hunt at roughly 11:00 hours.
+During the air combat, this Zero claimed a P-39 shot down and was apparently damaged but managed to reach the north coast of New Guinea before ditching off Iwaia south of Cape Ward Hunt at roughly 11:00 hours.
 When he failed to return from the mission, Komori was listed as "jibaku" [self-exploded]

 in the action report.

 Fate of the Pilot

-Komori survived the ditching unhurt.
-The next day on May 30, 1942 he was located in a native village and confronted by Australian Army forces including Sgt Robert Hugh "Ray" Hanna.
+In fact, Komori survived the ditching unhurt and reached the shore.
+On May 30, 1942 he was located in a native village and confronted by Australian Army forces including Sgt Robert Hugh "Ray" Hanna.
 Instead of surrendering, Komori fired his pistol three times and was subsequently shot resisting capture.
 On his body, he was carrying a maps of Truk showing operations of aircraft.

 Kodochosho, Tainan Kōkūtai, May 29, 1942